bl000m/inception_42/README.md

-## Inception
+# Virtual machine set up

-To set up a virtual machine and perform various installations and configurations, follow these steps:
+To set up a virtual machine, follow these steps:

 1. Log in to the virtual machine using the command: `su -l`
 2. Add the user to the sudo group: `adduser login sudo`